Understanding Origin-based Sales Tax vs. Destination-based Sales Tax

 The Difference Between Origin and Destination-Based Sales Taxes

-As previously mentioned, origin and destination differences are relatively easy to understand on paper so that we will get that out of the way first.
+As previously mentioned, origin and destination differences are relatively easy to understand on paper so we will get that out of the way first.
 In an origin-based state, you charge taxes based on where you operate your business.
-If you are in Dallas, Texas and selling a general item, the taxes would be 8.25%.
+If you are in Dallas, Texas, and selling a general item, the taxes would be 8.25%.
 To make it painfully clear, if a customer in Houston orders your product, you charge them an 8.25% tax rate, too.
 Simple -right?

 The current Origin-Based Tax States include: